 Have you ever seen strawberries with leaves growing out of the fruit?
 This is called vivipary.

 Vivipary, also known as phyllody, describes a condition that occurs when the embryo within the seed breaks through the seed coat while still attached to the parent plant.
 Viviparity mean “giving live birth’.
-Now, viviparity is completely normal in mammals, but it looks really strange when strawberries do it!
+Viviparity is normal for mammals, but it looks strange when strawberries and other plants do it.

 Vivipary in strawberries is rare.
 While vivipary in other plants can be caused by phytoplasms (bacteria-like parasites carried by leafhoppers), physiological damage is the culprit in strawberries.
 This damage occurs in runners held in cold storage or subject to freezing temperatures during the winter.